chuushi/PhantomSMP/readme.md

 # Configuration

-There are two configuration options that you can set.
+There are three core configuration options that you can set.

 * `remove-targeting-rested`: *Default: true.* Remove phantoms that try to target players who recently rested.